Fade2D Documentation pages v2.16.8

 Parameters

-fadeExportis a struct that will hold the requested triangulation data
+[out]fadeExportA FadeExport structure that will hold the requested triangulation data after the export operation.

 ◆ getAdjacentTriangle()